GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex4_.md

 #### 1. Scenario and Background

-Map the critical infrastructre and historical flood extent using Sketch Maps
+Map the critical infrastructure and historical flood extent using Sketch Maps

 #### 1. Data Collection